void-linux/void-docs/src/config/graphical-session/xorg.md

 The `xinit` package provides the [startx(1)](https://man.voidlinux.org/startx.1) script as a frontend to [xinit(1)](https://man.voidlinux.org/xinit.1), which can be used to start X sessions from the console.
-For example, to use i3, edit `~/.xinitrc` to contain:
+For example, to start [i3(1)](https://man.voidlinux.org/i3.1), edit `~/.xinitrc` to contain `exec /bin/i3` on the last line.

+To start arbitrary programs together with an X session, add them in `~/.xinitrc` before the last line.
+For example, to start [pipewire(1)](https://man.voidlinux.org/pipewire.1) before starting i3, add `pipewire &` before the last line.

+A `~/.xinitrc` file which starts `pipewire` and `i3` is shown below:

 ```
+pipewire &
 exec /bin/i3
 ```

-Then call `startx` to start an i3 session.
+Then call `startx` to start a session.

 If a D-Bus session bus is required, you can [manually start one](../session-management.md#d-bus).